RECORDED ARTS PORTFOLIOS:

 When are the deadlines?

-Deadlines below denote online submission deadlines for the Arts Portfolio recordings and the Common Application.
+Below are the deadlines for online submission for Arts Portfolio recordings and the Common Application for the most recent Restrictve Early Action and Regular Decision cycles.
 The Arts Portfolio, Common Application, Stanford Supplement, and application fees must be submitted by the deadlines below to be considered for review.
 Test scores and Common Application teacher recommendations can be sent in by the standard application deadlines.

 - Restrictive Early Action: Thursday, October 15th, 2015